matrix-io/matrix-creator-malos-android/README.md

 apiSecret=<YOUR FABRIC SECRET>
 apiKey=<YOUR FABRIC API KEY>
 ```
-(or open your project on AndroidStudio and config crashlytics fabric plugin.
+(or open your project on AndroidStudio and config crashlytics fabric plugin or remove this dependency on gradle app file)

 #### Building and install